jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-03-checkpoint.md

 which method of expressing products is much used, because it immediately exhibits the factors of which they are composed.

-**271.** But in order to show how multiplication is actually performed, we may remark, in the first place, that to multiply, for example, a quantity, such as $$a-b+c$$, by 2, each term of it is separately multiplied by that number;
+<span class="art">271</span> But in order to show how multiplication is actually performed, we may remark,
+in the first place, that to multiply, for example, a quantity, such as $$a-b+c$$, by 2, each term of it is separately multiplied by that number;
 so that the product is